Support your local public library

 New old presentations

 As I mentioned earlier, I have a few speaking gigs coming up, including one in Hartford, CT in March.
-I’m actually doing two presentations for Hartford: my job hunt presentation (which seems to be one of my best sellers; I’ve done this presentation several times, and I will also be doing it for STC Summit), and my presentation on technical writing.
-So, I downloaded the WE Local PowerPoint templates from their speaker’s resource page so that I could apply them to my presentations.
+I'm actually doing two presentations for Hartford: my job hunt presentation (which seems to be one of my best sellers; I've done this presentation several times, and I will also be doing it for STC Summit), … Continue reading New old presentations

 The zen of the New Year